 How Diabetes Impacts Your Mental Health is part of our Mental Health series.
-Type 1 isn’t just about counting carbs, checking BGLs and administering insulin.
+Type 1 isn’t just about counting carbs, checking blood glucose levels (BGLs) and administering insulin.
 The disease takes an emotional and psychological toll as well.
 Check out other clinical information and personal stories about Mental Health.

 Caregiver burnout is real, and often goes ignored (or even unnoticed) by those who are experiencing it.
 Defined as physical, emotional and mental exhaustion that can go along with caring for someone with significant health needs.

 Unlike people with diabetes who experience burnout and stop actively managing their diabetes for a period of time, caregivers almost always keep going, becoming even more burned-out.
 Of course this makes sense—no parent is going to stop taking care of their child’s health.
 However there are some things that caregivers of children with T1D can do to take care of themselves.

 Caregivers of children with T1D are on duty all the time and it’s no secret that this is hard work and it’s normal for people who work hard to get burned-out sometimes.
 People who experience caregiver burnout oftentimes feel guilty for feeling burned-out because they perceive burnout as a sign of failure.
 This can lead to resentment and increased burnout.
 Recognizing that burnout can be a normal part of being a caregiver can help people manage these feelings.